 Causes of Mesothelioma

 The only known cause of mesothelioma is exposure to asbestos, a naturally-occurring mineral used by many industries in materials ranging from wall insulation to brake pad lining.
-Experts estimate that the carcinogenic mineral has caused 80 percent of all cases in the U.S.

 How Asbestos Causes Mesothelioma